 Roland & Oliver, King Charlemagne

-OVER A THOUSAND YEARS AGO in Paris, King Charlemagne hosted a grand festival to celebrate his military victories.
-One of the knights who came to Paris was old Count Gerard, one of the most powerful barons of France.
-He had come to pay tribute for his estate at Viana, and hoped that for his lifetime of loyal services Charlemagne would grant him the additional estate of Burgundy as well.
+OVER A THOUSAND YEARS AGO, King Charlemagne hosted a grand festival in Paris to celebrate his military victories.
+One of the knights who came was old Count Gerard, one of the most powerful barons of France.
+He had come to pay tribute for his estate at Viana and hoped that for his lifetime of loyal service, Charlemagne would grant him one more estate, this one at Burgundy.

-Count Gerard boiled over with rage.
+The Count boiled over with rage.
 "This is nothing but a shabby excuse to deny me Burgundy!" he cried.
 "I will no longer pay tribute to this court!"
-He turned on his heel, strode out of the palace, called his men together, mounted his horse, and set out with all speed for Viana.
+He turned on his heel, strode out of the palace, his men following him.
+He mounted his horse and they all set out with all speed for Viana.

 Knowing full well that the King would likely attack his stronghold castle in Viana for the affront, Count Gerard knew he needed to prepare his family and court for what could be a long siege.

-Indeed, King Charlemagne embarked on a great siege against Count Gerard's castle at Viana - none ever saw the like of it before.
-And Charlemagne vowed that he would leave or give up the contest until the proud Gerard was humbled in the dust before him.
-For nine weeks the King besieged the castle and allowed no one to come in or to go out.
-Yet so well supplied was the garrison with all kinds of food, drink, and comforts needed for life that they cared but little of the blockade.
+Indeed, King Charlemagne did just that.
+He and his forces embarked on a great siege by surrounding Count Gerard's castle at Viana.
+Charlemagne vowed that he would never leave or give up until the proud Gerard was humbled in the dust before him.
+For long weeks the King's forces allowed no one to come in or go out.
+Yet so well supplied was the garrison with all kinds of food, drink, and comforts needed for life that those inside cared but little of the blockade.

 Both the King's army and Count Gerard's followers took every opportunity to annoy one another.
 If one of Charlemagne's warriors dared approach too close to the castle walls, they were driven back by a shower of arrows from crossbows.
 If the men of Viana ventured outside the gates or beyond the moat, Charlemagne's horsemen drove them back at the point of the lance.

 King Charlemagne was much troubled when he heard this news.
 He called together his advisors.
 All declared at once in favor of ending the siege of Viana and finding some sort of peace with Count Gerard.
-They must march without delay, they said, against the invaders.
+They must march without delay against the invaders.
 But Charlemagne could not abandon his vow.

 "Which is better?" one duke asked cautiously, "to forsake a vow that made sense at the time but no longer is the most pressing matter, or to keep the vow and then surrender a precious part of our homeland to invaders?"